What Is Coliving in Japan? Share House, Community, and Remote Work (2026 Guide)

 | International readiness | Varies widely by property | Often marketed explicitly to global residents |

-| Work suitability | Depends on house rules and room size | Depends on quiet zones, desk availability, and Wi‑Fi—verify |
+| Work suitability | Depends on house rules and room size | Depends on quiet zones, desk availability, and Wi-Fi - verify |

-Why coliving grew: three pressures that are not “trends”
+Why coliving grew: three structural pressures

 1) Urban housing cost and friction